ankiwords/anki-word-wizard-template/README.md

 ## Usage

 ### Option 1.
+Import `AnkiDict Demo.apkg` file (Recommended)

+1. Download [AnkiDict Demo.apkg](./AnkiDict%20Demo.apkg).
+2. Import the file into Anki.
+3. `AnkiDict` card type is now available in Anki.
+You can check "Note Types" after clicking "Browse" button on the main panel.
+4. You can now delete the imported deck.

+### Option 2.
 Use the template directly on any front/back card

 1. Open Card Template Editor by clicking "Cards..." button in the card editor.
 2. Put the content of `front.html` into "Front Template",  `back.html` into "Back Template", and `styling.css` into "Styling".
 See the [Screenshots](#Screenshots) below.
 3. Click "Save" and close the editor.

-### Option 2.
-Import `AnkiDict Demo.apkg` file

-1. Download [AnkiDict Demo.apkg](./AnkiDict%20Demo.apkg).
-2. Import the file into Anki.
-3. `AnkiDict` card type is now available in Anki.
-You can check "Note Types" after clicking "Browse" button on the main panel.
-4. You can now delete the imported deck.

 ## Screenshots